okuvshynov/hcl/README.md

 ```
 0..10,cpu:100,ram:32G,cycles:auto
 ```
-There're three scales here, one global [0..10], one with 'cpu' pattern, another with 'ram' pattern.
+There're four scales here, one global [0..10], one with 'cpu' pattern, another with 'ram' pattern, and an autoscale for 'cycles' pattern.

 Input domain for the scale is repesented by two intervals: [a;b] and [b;c].
 [a;b] is mapped to [-1;0] and [b;c] is mapped to [0;1].